What is a Boiler and How Does it Work?

 Generally, oil and LPG boilers work in much the same way as gas boilers.
 The key difference is that the fuel is not supplied by a national network of pipes but a tank of fuel which needs to be kept on the property.

-Do boilers produce hot water for taps as well as radiators?
+Do boilers heat water for taps and radiators?

 This is where we get into the different types of boilers as there are key differences.
 Many modern boilers can act as a central heating boiler and as a water heater for your taps, but others may only be able to supply your central heating.
 Here is a brief description of each type of boiler: